-Spin Transfer Technologies (STT) was established in 2011 by Allied Minds and New York University to develop and commercial OST-MRAM™ to create MRAM (magnetoresistive RAMs) with a much better speed-power-endurance operating point than conventional MRAM technologies.
+Spin Transfer Technologies (STT) was established in 2011 by Allied Minds and New York University to develop and commercialize Spin-Transfer Torque Magnetoresistive Random Access Memory (STT-MRAM) technology to create MRAMs with a much better speed-power-endurance operating point than conventional MRAM technologies.
 STT has assembled a team of world leaders in magnetics and CMOS memory technologies to develop and commercialize its ST-MRAM solution.
 The company has built a complete magnetics R&D fab at its Fremont, CA headquarters to accelerate MRAM technology development.
 This fab enables STT to achieve 10-day cycle times in its development process, with device features as small as 10nm – a significant competitive advantage in an industry where 50-100 fab cycles are required to bring a memory technology to commercial readiness.

 STT will commercialize its technology through two paths: licensing the technology to major foundries and IDMs so that they may include MRAM blocks on their customers’ chips, and by developing and selling stand-alone SRAM and ultimately DRAM memory devices.
 Target applications for STT’s MRAM technology include storage products, mobile devices, microcontrollers, and a multitude of low-energy semiconductor products for the internet-of-things (IoT) market.

 STT has raised a total of $108 million from investors in multiple funding rounds.